razoumov/publish/03-domain-parallelism.md

 var oneToInf = 1.. ; // unbounded range
 ~~~

-On the other hand, domains are multi-dimensional (including 1D) sets of integer indices that are always
+On the other hand, **domains** are multi-dimensional (including 1D) sets of integer indices that are
-bounded.
-To stress the difference between domain ranges and domains, domain definitions always enclose
+always bounded.
+To stress the difference between domain ranges and domains, domain definitions always
-their indices in curly brackets.
+enclose their indices in curly brackets.
 Ranges can be used to define a specific dimension of a domain:

 ~~~
 var domain1to10: domain(1) = {1..10};        // 1D domain from 1 to 10 defined using the range 1..10
-var twoDimensions: domain(2) = {-2..2,0..2}; // 2D domain over a product of two ranges
+var twoDimensions: domain(2) = {-2..2, 0..2}; // 2D domain over a product of two ranges
 var thirdDim: range = 1..16; // a range
-var threeDims: domain(3) = {thirdDim, 1..10, 5..10}; // 3D domain over a product of three ranges
+var threeDims: domain(3) = {1..10, 5..10, thirdDim}; // 3D domain over a product of three ranges
 for idx in twoDimensions do   // cycle through all points in a 2D domain write(idx, ', ');
 writeln();